 Planting a butterfly garden is fun and rewarding, but it’s even more fun if you have a friend to help you discover your garden’s secrets.
 Share your journey with your kids, your friends, or your local garden club.

 By learning what common butterflies are in your neighbor’s yard, you can choose other plants to grow that might attract them.

 You’ve chosen a host plant and a nectar plant or two.
 You’ve got your gardening supplies and learned about the life cycle of monarch caterpillars.
 But, are you really ready?
 Here are a few things you might want to purchase to round out your butterfly garden this summer.

 - Buy a butterfly house so they have somewhere to live.

 - Get a butterfly feeder to provide homemade nectar.

 - Invest in a butterfly identification book so you can learn all about your new friends.

-Attracting butterflies to your yard isn’t hard if you keep in mind these tips for planting a butterfly garden.
+Attracting butterflies to your yard isn’t hard.
 And if you are a food gardener, you will have the added bonus of attracting more pollinators to your yard to increase your food harvest as well.
 Especially since many of these tips will not only attract butterflies but also honey bees to your yard as well.